The Financial Comparison Guide of the Philippines

 Standard DP

-The standard maximum financing percentage remains at 80% for new vehicles.
-The minimum down payment is consistently 20% of the selling price across most major banks.
-Minimum loan amounts are still typically set at ₱100,000, catering to a broad market segment.
+The maximum financing capacity is consistently 80% of the vehicle’s selling price for new units across leading banks.
+The minimum down payment remains a stable 20% of the selling price.
+Minimum loan amounts generally start at ₱100,000, catering to a diverse range of vehicle purchases.

-Loan tenors largely range from 12 to 60 months.
-BDO Unibank continues to offer extended tenors up to 72 months for specific models under certain conditions.
-Prospective borrowers should always verify current rates and terms directly from their chosen financial institution.
+Loan tenors are typically offered from 12 to 60 months.
+BDO Unibank continues to provide an option for extended tenors of up to 72 months under specific qualifying conditions.
+It is essential for all prospective borrowers to confirm the most current rates and specific terms directly with their preferred bank or authorized dealer.

 3. Requirements, Eligibility, Application Basics (PH)